Is There an Iron Supplement That Doesn't Cause Black Stools?

-Why Do Regular Iron Supplements Cause Black Stools?
+Why Do Iron Supplements Turn Your Stools Black?

-Normal iron supplements can cause black stools due to the unabsorbed iron in the gut forming complexes with other compounds in the digestive tract.
+Put simply, iron supplements make your stools black because of the unabsorbed iron in the gut forming complexes with other compounds in the digestive tract.

-Iron supplements usually contain elemental iron, which is the form of iron that the body can absorb.
-However, the body can only absorb a small amount of elemental iron at a time, and any excess iron remains in the digestive tract.
+Iron supplements generally contain iron in ionic forms, such as ferrous sulfate, ferrous gluconate, or ferrous fumarate, which the body absorbs directly.
+However, the body can only absorb a certain amount of iron at a time, and any excess remains in the digestive tract.

-In addition to black stools, other gastrointestinal side effects can also occur with traditional iron supplements.
-These can include constipation, diarrhea, stomach cramps, and nausea.
+While stool colour isn't harmful, what's more concerning about most iron supplements are their other side effects such as nausea, heartburn and constipation.
 These side effects can be significant enough to cause some individuals to stop taking their iron supplements, which can lead to further health problems related to iron deficiency.

 Ferrous sulfate is one of the most widely used iron supplements and also one of the most common causes of black stool.
 It provides iron in the ferrous state (Fe2+), which is a form that is readily absorbed.